nkarasiak/dzetsaka/readme.md

 ## Installation of scikit-learn
 On **Linux** simply open terminal and type :
-`python3 -m pip install scikit-learn --user`
+`python3 -m pip install scikit-learn -U --user`

 ### On Windows